Politico Europe: Politico Pro

 In July 2018, Politico Europe announced the acquisition of technology from Statehill Inc, and the subsequent launch of a data-driven information platform, Pro Intelligence.

 Brussels Playbook

 In March 2018, Florian Eder took over the flagship morning newsletter Brussels Playbook from Ryan Heath, who authored the Brussels Playbook for three years.
 In September 2017, Politico Europe launched the London Playbook morning newsletter with Jack Blanchard as the lead writer.
 Brussels Playbook has around 100,000 subscribers, London Playbook has 40,000 subscribers.

 In September 2021, Irish journalist Suzanne Lynch and Politico reporter Jakob Hanke Vela replaced Florian Eder, as authors of the Brussels Playbook.

+Class of the Year

+Each year Politico Europe releases a list of the 28 most powerful figures in European politics.
+It is usually divided between nine Doers, nine Disrupters, nine Dreamers and electing "the Most Powerful Person in Europe".